ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 To create a {{site.data.keyword.dynamdashbemb_short}} service instance, do the following steps:

-1. In your web browser, go to https://console.bluemix.net.
+1. In your web browser, go to https://cloud.ibm.com/login.
 2. Log into your {{site.data.keyword.cloud}} account, or create an account.
-3. Navigate to the {{site.data.keyword.cloud}} catalog: https://console.bluemix.net/catalog/.
+3. Navigate to the {{site.data.keyword.cloud}} catalog: https://cloud.ibm.com/catalog.
-4. In the section **Data & Analytics**, click the {{site.data.keyword.dynamdashbemb_short}} tile.
+4. In the **Analytics** section, click the {{site.data.keyword.dynamdashbemb_short}} tile.
 5. On the {{site.data.keyword.dynamdashbemb_short}} catalog page, specify the following:
   - Specify a name for the new {{site.data.keyword.dynamdashbemb_short}} service instance.
   - Choose a region.